evgenyneu/evgenii.com/files/2016/08/card_experiment/index.md

   /**
    * Removes "number" from the start of the deck.
-   * Return the last card dealt or null if the deck does not have enough
+   * Returns the last card dealt or null if the deck does not have enough
    * cards to deal.
    */
   function dealCardsFromDeck(deck, number) {